JimShibli/how-mens-tennis-has-changed/README.md

    - Players where then grouped into eras for stylistic evolution and analysis of trends over time

 3. Defining Elite Players:
-   - Elite players were defined using objective criteria:
+   - To avoid subjective selection and era bias, elite players were defined using objective criteria:
    - Must have appeared in the ATP top 5 ranking.
    - Must have won a grandslam within the same decade.
-   - This avoided subjective selection and era bias.

 4. Analysis:
    - Data was imported into python (pandas dataframes) and analysis included: